Visually Tracking Your Goals to Stay Aligned in 2026

 Begin With Reflection

-Take a moment to reflect on what has happened in the past year before planning ahead.
+Take a moment to reflect on what has happened in the past year before planning.
 Allow yourself to identify successes and areas that need improvement.
 This will help you focus your energy on the initiatives that will have the most impact.
 Your wins and failures can teach you a lot.
 Take some time to reflect on what is most important to you.
 Write about the life you envision for yourself in the future.

 Here are a few journal prompts to get you started: